 Despite the tightness of the opening, the figure moved effortlessly through the port hole in a slow, fluid motion.
 As knees and elbows extended past the lip of the port, the legs bent downward and arms upward, as if the shoulders had been twisted completely around in their sockets.
 Then the body was pulled through the opening.

-As the full figure emerged into the space, Odie reminded himself that the port chamber had been depressurized.
+As the full figure emerged into the space, Odie reminded himself the chamber had been depressurized.
 It was abundantly clear that Odie’s instinct upon seeing the port opening was correct - this was not human.

 As Odie had been watching from his hiding place, one word cycled through his head over and over.
 Now it found its way to his lips, and he silently mouthed it to himself - Andromech.